profjordanov/sports-system/README.md

 - [x] Logged-in users can view team details (information about the team and its players).
 - [x] Logged-in users can vote for a team (no more than once).
 - [x] Logged-in users can view match details (home team, away team, date and comments).
+- [x] Logged-in users can add comments for given match.